ghezel1995/todolist/README.md

 4. Delete tasks by clicking the delete icon.
 5. Update tasks as you wish
 6. Filter them by completion status

+---

+### Contributing

+Contributions are welcome!
+Please follow the steps to contribute:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature-branch).
+3. Make your changes and commit them (git commit -m 'Add new feature').
+4. Push to the branch (git pushorigin feature-branch).
+5. Open a pull request.

+### License

+This project is licensed under the MIT License - see the LICENSE file for details.